The Whistleblower Channel Becomes the Safety Valve

 Voluntary Safety Valves

 Internal AI reporting systems now sit beside public law.
-Anthropic's Responsible Scaling Policy page, last updated April 29, 2026, links to a noncompliance reporting and anti-retaliation policy and describes updates to reporting channels.
+Anthropic's Responsible Scaling Policy page, last updated May 26, 2026, links to a noncompliance reporting and anti-retaliation policy and describes updates to reporting channels.
 Its transparency hub says staff can use emergency alerting, a general concern forum, and an anonymous channel for potential Responsible Scaling Policy violations.

 The governance question is whether internal channels are credible under stress.
 Credibility depends on more than a web page.
 Employees need to know who receives the report, what confidentiality means, whether legal privilege will hide the result, whether retaliation is independently investigated, whether the board can see unresolved safety concerns, whether reporters can go outside the company if the process fails, and whether security-sensitive disclosures can reach government or independent reviewers without public leakage.
+They also need scope clarity: a channel limited to a specific framework violation is not the same as a general AI-safety whistleblower channel.

 A weak internal channel can become a containment interface.
 It absorbs dissent, creates a record that the company "had a process," and leaves the reporter isolated.
 A strong internal channel should do the opposite: preserve evidence, route concerns to people with authority, protect the reporter, escalate unresolved safety disputes, and make it harder for management to pretend the warning never arrived.
+That is why it belongs beside AI Incident Reporting, AI Safety Cases, AI Audits and Third-Party Assurance, AI audit interfaces, and Agent Audit and Incident Review.

 Failure Modes